cobbzilla/mobiletto/README.md

     //   * key: base directory
     //   * secret: ignored, can be null
     //   * opts object:
+    //     * readOnly: optional, never change anything on the filesystem; default is false
     //     * mode: optional, filesystem permissions to set when creating new files and directories, default is 0700 const local = await mobiletto('local', '/home/ubuntu/tmp', null, {mode: '0700'})